 The rural areas are serviced predominately by private wells while the County's Hamlets and rural communities are serviced by a combination of private wells, County maintained and operated wells and water treatment facilities and in some areas, the Regional water line.
-More detailed information about the region's water system in contained in Table 4.
+More detailed information about the region's water system in contained in the table below.